INN/docs/how-we-work/meetings.md

 As a team (no more than 5 minutes):

 -  What went well this week?
 What could be improved?
--  Review [editorial calendar](https://docs.google.com/spreadsheets/d/1nJ2LAfQRzbDpxDfhpwfJo_a4DFM5-T4GDzRpj2t6qvk/edit#gid=0) (you'll need to request access to view this) for the following week, make sure everyone knows what's due and when
+-  Review editorial calendar and rotating responsibilities for the following week, make sure everyone knows what's due and when
 -  New project ideas
 -  Shoutouts
+-  Additional agenda items as raised on the [related Asana ticket](https://app.asana.com/0/100231559474831/203568180899456)

 Team leader (no more than 5 minutes):